English Literature with Film Studies BA (Hons) – 2020 entry

 If you choose to study at one of the European partners you may be eligible for an Erasmus+ grant.

-In addition to the amazing time you will have, you will be exposed to new cultures, practices and approaches that will strengthen your academic performance for the successful continuation of your studies.
+In addition to the amazing time you will have, you’ll be exposed to new cultures, practices and approaches that will strengthen your academic performance for the successful continuation of your studies.
 This will also enhance your employment opportunities and add a bonus to your CV.

 Arts and culture at Surrey

-As an English literature student at Surrey, you will be introduced to an exciting and challenging environment that combines conventional teaching with a wide range of opportunities for you to engage with a vibrant research culture and arts activities.
+As an English literature student at Surrey, you’ll be introduced to an exciting and thought-provoking cultural environment.
+We combine conventional teaching with a wide range of opportunities for you to engage with a vibrant research culture and arts activities.

-Regular visiting guest speakers and research seminars will inject a specialised interest into the course and encourage students to consider areas for further study.
+Regular visiting guest speakers and research seminars will inject a specialised interest into your course and encourage you to consider areas for further study.

-English at Surrey enjoys connections with contemporary writers through the poets-in-residence scheme, the annual Morag Morris Poetry Lecture, the Surrey Poetry Festival and the Surrey New Writers Festival.
-The School of Literature and Languages regularly hosts talks by major writers.
+English literature students at Surrey enjoy connections with contemporary writers through the annual Morag Morris Poetry Lecture, the Surrey Poetry Festival and the Surrey New Writers Festival all of which are run by the School of Literature and Languages.
+The School also regularly hosts talks by major and new writers, annually appoints a Poet in residence, and has as its Distinguished Writer in Residence the acclaimed author and film-maker, Iain Sinclair.

 Guildford itself provides considerable access to arts activities, including the Yvonne Arnaud Theatre, which puts on new and canonical plays, the Guildford Book Festival, and a host of galleries, libraries and archives that will stimulate and support your independent studies.

-You will have opportunities to see plays at the National Theatre, the Barbican and the Globe Theatre.
-You will be able to watch new films in the major West End cinemas as well as classics at the BFI Southbank.
+You’ll have opportunities to see plays at the National Theatre, the Barbican and the Globe Theatre.
+You’ll also be able to watch new films in the major West End cinemas as well as classics at the BFI Southbank.

-This wide choice of activities will complement your studies in English literature at Surrey, and you will be encouraged to draw inspiration from them in your work for your degree.
+This wide choice of activities will complement your studies in English literature and film at Surrey, and you’ll be encouraged to draw inspiration from them in your work for your course.

 Academic year structure